Master of Public Health (MPH)

-The Epidemiology Concentration examines the fundamental science underlying public health, along with the study of the distribution and determinants of health, disease, injuries, and disability in populations.
-The Epidemiology Concentration is designed for students seeking to acquire skills necessary for careers in descriptive and analytic epidemiology.
+Epidemiology.
+The epidemiology concentration examines the fundamental science underlying public health, along with the study of the distribution and determinants of health, disease, injuries and disability in populations.
+This curriculum helps students acquire skills necessary for careers in descriptive and analytic epidemiology.